-In 1996, a task group finalized a universal standardized dam safety hazard classifications.
+In 1996, a task group finalized a universal standardized dam safety hazard classification system.
 This classification ensures dams throughout the United States are classified using a consistent methodology and rating system.
 The classification descriptions are shown in Figure 9-1.